41 Ways Kids Can Help Save the Planet in 5 Minutes or Less

 Make gifts instead of buying them

 Have a friend or family member with a birthday soon?
 Save money and help the environment by making them a homemade gift instead of buying one from the store, Claudio says.
 She has a few ideas to get you started: Make a terrarium out of a plastic bottle, turn a tomato sauce jar into a cool solar lantern, use a milk carton to make a beautiful birdhouse, or make a toy monster for a younger sibling out of an egg carton.
-Here are some other simple ways to reduce waste and save money.

 Bring it up at dinnertime